mrmrs/component-api-talk/README.md

 export default buttonTheme
 ```

-We could make boilerplate config files for common ui components.
+As a design community, we could make boilerplate config files for common ui components.

-This is where I think it gets really interesting.
+This is where I think it gets *really* interesting.

 Now this is a system.
+We can use combinational logic to generate all possible combinations of buttons
-This is a finite state machine.
+given this input.
+We could also use this pattern to create a finite state
-Finite state machines are pretty neat.
+machine, and visualize any discrete state a given component can be in.

 We can look at all the possible button combinations from this configuration.
 This simple config file generates thousands and thousands of button designs.
 Let's step back and think at 10 thousand feet again.

 https://examples-jchwaftrgo.now.sh